20n/act/wikiServices/README.md

 $ sbt "runMain com.act.reachables.cascades --prefix=r-$today --output-dir=$dirName --cache-cascades=true --do-hmmer=false --out-collection=pathways_${DEFAULT_DB}_${today} --db-name=$DEFAULT_DB --verbosity=1"
 ```

+Note that the last command `cascades` is a memory hog.
+There is a `.sbtopts` file in the repository ([sbtopts ref](https://medium.com/@jan______/sbtconfig-is-deprecated-650d6ff10236])) that sets the java flag for heap size to 25G (overestimated).
+Ensure that is read by running with the debug flag `sbt -d`, and check the presence of `-Xmx25G`.
+Change that to the appropriate size if needed.
+Also, if the process runs out of memory, just rerun.
+It will skip already computed cascades and continue.

 You should now have `r-${today}.reachables.txt` and `r-${today}-data` in your `reachables-$today` directory.
 We'll
 need these to complete the remaining steps.